 High Profile Cases

 Reese Marketos LLP routinely handles high-profile, bet-the-company litigation across the country.
-We were recognized as a Litigation Firm of the Year in 2013 by the Texas Lawyer for the small firm category, and our verdicts have been featured in the National Law Journal’s “Big Money Wins” (2013) and Texas Lawyer’s “10 Million Dollar Club” (twice in 2014).
+We were recognized as the Litigation Firm of the Year in 2013 by the Texas Lawyer for boutique firms and received the Business Litigation of the Year award for 2018 from the Association of Corporate Counsel DFW for our trial victory for AT&T. Our verdicts have been featured in the National Law Journal’s “Big Money Wins” (2013) and in VerdictSearch’s “Top Texas Verdicts” (2013, 2014, 2015).

 A sample of our high-profile cases includes:

-- Exxon “Climate Change” Fraud Investigation: We recently served as lead counsel for New York Attorney General Eric Schneiderman in a federal suit in Texas brought by Exxon.
+- Exxon “Climate Change” Fraud Investigation: We recently served as lead counsel for the Office of the New York Attorney General in a federal suit in Texas brought by Exxon.
 Exxon sought to halt the NYAG’s investigation into Exxon’s public representations on climate change.
-The court granted the NYAG’s request to transfer the case to New York.
+The court granted the NYAG’s request to transfer the case to New York, where it was subsequently dismissed.
 See https://www.bloomberg.com/news/articles/2017-03-29/exxon-dealt-a-blow-as-texas-judge-sends-climate-suit-to-new-york

 - Defense of $33 Million “Life Insurance” Fraud Claim Brought by T. Boone Pickens: As lead counsel, we defeated a highly publicized $33 million fraud lawsuit filed by T. Boone Pickens and entities related to Oklahoma State University.
 Our clients’ summary judgment win was affirmed by the Fifth Circuit in a record eight days after oral argument.
 The lawsuit and RM’s win were reported in several national publications including in a long article in BusinessWeek entitled, If Only T. Boone Pickens Had Died.
 See https://www.bloomberg.com/news/articles/2012-10-04/if-only-t-dot-boone-pickens-had-died